Juniper/netconf-perl/README.md

          Install these packages in your system : dpkg -i libxml2_2.7xyz__.dpkg
             dpkg -i libxml2-dev_2xyz__.dpkg

+Note : Libxml2 and libxml2-dev should be of same version

     If you get libxml related error even after installing its dependency like libxml2 and libxml2-dev then try below  command
             apt-get install libxml-libxml-perl